carpentries-incubator/gap-lesson/setup.md

 install it in a directory such as `C:\Program Files\gap-4.X.Y` or `C:\Users\alice\My Documents\gap-4.X.Y`.

-## OS X
+## macOS

-On OS X, you need to install GAP from source as explained at the [GAP Downloads page](https://www.gap-system.org/Releases/).
+On macOS, you need to install GAP from source as explained at the [GAP Downloads page](https://www.gap-system.org/Releases/).
 Download one of the archives provided there, unpack it and run `./configure && make` in the unpacked directory.
 Then change to the